oracle-livelabs/sprints/java/sprint-javasecurity/sprint-javasecurity.md

 # Understand the java.security File
 Duration: 6 minutes

-This sprint introduces the reader to the `java.security` file: what it is, how it is used by the JDK, and how to disable crptographic algorithms.
+This sprint introduces the reader to the `java.security` file: what it is, how it is used by the JDK, and how to disable cryptographic algorithms.

 ## The java.security File
 [Understand the java.security File](videohub:1_xlke71it)